raulvazquez7/medical-bot/README.md

 ### Multi-Layered Guardrails

-Given the sensitive nature of medical information, the chatbot implements three distinct layers of safety checks.
+Given the sensitive nature of medical information, the chatbot implements several distinct layers of safety checks to ensure robust and predictable behavior.

-1.  **Intent Router Guardrail:** The initial router node acts as the first line of defense.
-It not only classifies intent but also validates extracted medication names against a known list.
-If a user asks about a medication not in the database, the router diverts the conversation to a specific response node, preventing the agent from ever attempting to answer questions for which it has no data.
+1.  **Router Guardrail (Known vs. Unknown Medicine):** The initial `router` node validates medication names against a known list.
+If a user asks about an unknown medication, the flow is diverted to a specific `unauthorized` node, preventing any attempt to answer.
+2.  **Retrieval Failure Guardrail (No Documents Found):** If a search for a *known* medication yields no relevant documents (for a very specific query), the graph diverts the flow to a `handle_retrieval_failure` node.
+This provides a safe, canned response instead of letting the agent guess or hallucinate an answer.
-2.  **Prompt-Level Guardrail:** The main agent is governed by a robust `System Prompt`.
-This foundational instruction strictly forbids providing medical advice, forces the agent to think step-by-step, and mandates that its answers be based *exclusively* on the information retrieved from the provided documents.
+3.  **Prompt-Level Guardrail (Behavioral Constraints):** The main agent is governed by a robust `System Prompt`.
+This foundational instruction strictly forbids providing medical advice and mandates that its answers be based *exclusively* on the retrieved information.
-3.  **Retrieval-Level Guardrail (Metadata Filtering):** *[Future implementation]* To prevent context contamination, the retrieval pipeline will be enhanced with metadata filtering.
+4.  **Retrieval-Level Guardrail (Metadata Filtering):** *[Future implementation]* To prevent context contamination, the retrieval pipeline will be enhanced with metadata filtering.
 When the agent identifies the relevant medication(s), it will force the vector search to consider **only** the chunks belonging to those leaflets.

 ## Robust Evaluation Framework